“If I can persuade a German to throw down his rifle, I have deprived Germany of a soldier, without also having to kill the man.” –Lord Northcliffe

 Sorcery of Propaganda

 Here, Müller understands the value of propaganda.
-Propaganda may has the pejorative connotation of being lies used by authoritarian regimes to maintain control of their people.
-But Taylor (1997) posits that propaganda as a tool of persuasion is value-neutral.
+Propaganda may have the pejorative connotation of being lies used by authoritarian regimes to maintain control of their people.
+But Philip M. Taylor (1997) posits that propaganda as a tool of persuasion is value-neutral.
 It is only “good” or “bad” depending on who uses it for what purpose.
 And Müller is willing to use this tool for the cause of maintaining the freedom of his beloved homeland.

 That is not to say the actual battles become unimportant.
-Izetta still conduct actual assault against Germanian positions.
+Izetta still conducts actual assaults against Germanian positions.
 But the anime shows how these, along with the rest of her appearances, are staged and framed to produce appealing contents for the media, to the point where a battle that was won through an ordinary scorched earth tactics need to be staged and framed as Izetta’s doing too.
 And the media, provided with something unusual about the war, enthusiastically reproduced those contents (getting caught in the frenzy of excitement, some even embellish the contents on their own).
 Izetta may be able to lift and hurl tanks with her magic, but beyond that, the bewitchment of the minds of the masses through media contents is really, the most sophisticated sorcery in the war.

 To be continued on the next page